An Anti-Racist Practicum

 • How can we deepen talk about the power of love and the call to justice beyond the structural and ideological lines that prevent transformative conversations?

 • What does solidarity mean theologically, and how do Disciples from diverse communities practice it with integrity?

 LIVING JUSTICE: An Antiracist Practicum invites conversation, exploration, and inquiry to support individual and collective anti-racism work and also to develop pedagogies and curricula.

 Directed by Yvonne Gilmore and Sandhya Jha, the practicum joins their expertise in anti-racist pro-reconciling training with that of other Disciples practitioner-scholar-activists to develop a next generation of pedagogical approaches and resources.The project expresses DDH’s commitment to innovative ministry and to thinking critically and constructively.
-A second grant from the Oreon E. Scott Foundation, together with continuing leadership from Yvonne Gilmore and Sandhya Jha, will allow DDH to offer a second cycle of three interrelated five-week sessions during the 2021-22 academic year.
+A third grant from the Oreon E. Scott Foundation, together with continuing leadership from Yvonne Gilmore and Sandhya Jha, will allow DDH to offer a third cycle of three interrelated five-week sessions during the 2022-23 academic year.

 The virulent and dehumanizing history of racism in the United States has been indexed, and resistance to racism is increasingly claimed by citizens, religious institutions, and civic institutions in response to recent instances where unarmed African-American citizens have been killed by police.
 Video recordings and public images of these deeply unsettling public events have activated seismic shifts in community relations and institutional ecologies.
 Racism is also a theological dilemma and systemic social sin that has been institutionally embedded in laws, policies, and normative practices.